bytefish/bytefish.de/blog/apache_flink_series_2.md

-﻿title: Building Applications with Apache Flink (Part 2): Writing a custom SourceFunction and Using the DataStream API
+﻿title: Building Applications with Apache Flink (Part 2): Writing a custom SourceFunction for the CSV Data
 date: 2016-07-03 15:12
 tags: java, flink, elasticsearch, postgresql
 category: java
-slug: apache_flink_example
+slug: apache_flink_series_2
 author: Philipp Wagner
 summary: This article shows how to work with Apache Flink.